Execution Strategies

 PlanningStrategy

-Decompose a complex goal into a plan of steps, then execute each step sequentially.
+Break the goal into explicit steps, then execute them in sequence.
 Optionally reflect after each step to revise the remaining plan.

 from sagewai import UniversalAgent, PlanningStrategy